Welcome to PiVPN Docs

 Because it didn't work doesn't mean its a bug! please make sure you have read all the documentation and you have reached out through the official channels! before claiming a bug!

 PiVPN is not taking donations at this time but if you want to show your appreciation, then contribute or leave feedback on suggestions or improvements.

 Contributions can come in all kinds of different ways and you don't need to be a developer to be able to help out, here are some ways you can help out:

-- Please check the current issues to see where you can help.
+- Please check the current issues and discussions to see where you can help.

 Still if you have found this tool to be useful and want to Donate instead, then consider the following sources.